John H, CA

 Click ->

 Condors (and eagles) are exceptionally sensitive to lead poisoning.
 Lead poisoning affects the Condors' nervous system, causing symptoms such as weakness, lethargy, and digestive issues, eventually leading to death if not treated early.
-Since California condors are critically endangered, even a small number of deaths from lead poisoning is having a significant impact on the population.
-Conservation efforts include encouraging hunters to use non-toxic, non-lead (often copper) ammunition, banning lead ammo, and providing veterinary care for condors showing signs of poisoning.
+Since California Condors are critically endangered, even a small number of deaths from lead poisoning is having a significant impact on the population.
+Conservation efforts include encouraging hunters to use non-toxic, non-lead (often copper) ammunition, providing lead-free carcasses, banning lead ammo, and providing veterinary care for condors showing signs of poisoning.
 Here's what often happens with lead-based ammunition:

 Waterfowl often ingest lead shot when bottom-feeding in wetlands where lead shot is used.
-In 1991, due to waterfowl population health concerns, the federal government officially banned the use of lead shot in waterfowl hunting, and it has been replaced with steel shot or other non-toxic metals.
+In 1991, due to waterfowl population health concerns, the federal government officially banned the use of lead shot in waterfowl hunting, and it has been replaced with steel shot, tungsten, or other non-toxic metals.
 Lead bullets/shot and lead fishing tackle are still a huge problem, and this toxic metal needs to be replaced with safer alternatives.

 Click ->